rostis232/traineeEVOFintech/README.md

 ## Endpoints

 - `/upload-csv` POST method for uploading a CSV file with key `file`
-- `/get-json` GET method to get data from database in JSON.
-It's supports filters with keys, examples:
+- `/get-json` GET method to get data from database in JSON format.
+- `/get-csv` GET method to get data from database in CSV format.
+- With `/get-json` & `/get-csv`  can be used filters with keys, examples:

 | KEY               | example                                        | note                                   |
 |-------------------|------------------------------------------------|----------------------------------------|